-"ECMAScript 6" and "ES6" refer to versions of JavaScript
+"ECMAScript 6" (short: "ES6") refers to a version of JavaScript

-ECMAScript is the name of the language standard; the number refers to the version of that standard.
-For more information, consult "Standardization: JavaScript vs. ECMAScript" (§5.2).
+ECMAScript is the name of the language standard; the number X in "ECMAScript X" and "ESX" refers to a version of that standard.
+Initially the versions were ordinal numbers (ES1-ES6).
+Later, they were years (ES2016+).
+For more information, see "Standardization: JavaScript vs. ECMAScript" (§5.2).